ludvigsandberg/meta/README.md

 target_link_libraries(MyExecutable PRIVATE Meta)
 ```

-## Include-What-You-Need
+## Includes

-This project relies on a handful of standard library features but does not include anything by default.
+The project relies on a handful of standard library features but doesn't include anything by default.
-The user decides which features of `meta.h` to use and must include the appropriate standard library headers.
+The user decides which features to use and should include the appropriate standard library headers.
-This reduces compilation time.

 Common headers you may need: `stdlib.h`, `string.h`, `assert.h`, `stdint.h`, `stdbool.h`

+## Notes on Type Safety

+While it doesn't prevent you from mixing types in all cases,
+it does prevent a lot of type related bugs if you have the conversion warnings enabled.
+Data is stored as the type you pass when you declare the containers, never `void*`,
+and it's up to the compiler and the warnings to catch type mismatchs.

 ## Examples

-### Arrays
+### Array

 ```c
 #include <stdlib.h>
 #include <string.h>